-I feel like these lyrics can relate to most situations people may be going through, Even when it hurts like hell, don’t let it break you.
+I feel like these lyrics can relate to most situations people can go through on a day-to-day basis.
+Even when it hurts like hell, don’t let it break you.

 Two of Us

-Two of Us was written by the artist after his mother passed away.
+Two of Us was written by the Louis Tomlinson after his mother passed away.
 It is lyrically beautiful and the song is filled with emotion.
 It’s heartbreaking and yet somehow, at the same time, inspiring.